dwu185/teaching/iterable.md

 - General Definition:
     - A pointer that traverses data in a container and returns one element at a time
 - JavaScript Definition:
-    - Anything that satisfies the Iterable Protocal is an iterable
+    - Anything that satisfies the Iterable Protocol is an iterable

 ---

 ## Iterator
-### What is the Iterator Protocal?
+### What is the Iterator Protocol?
 - `.next()`: returns an object with two properties `done` and `value`
     - `done` is a boolean indicating whether iteration is finished
-    - `value` can be any type and it's the current value of the iteration
+    - `value` can be any type and it is the current value of the iteration
 ```javascript
 const arr = [1, 2];
 const arrIterator = arr[Symbol.iterator]();